 This course will examine the physical, emotional, and psycho-social domains that underlie human activity as well as methods that can be used to analyze the therapeutic potential of recreational activities.
-Specially developed recreational devices that can increase the leisure opportunities of persons with disabilities will be examined indepth.
-The course will utilize audio/visual media presentations as well as participatory exercises.
-Cr 3.
+The role of leisure-oriented assistive technology will be discussed and a variety of activity and equipment adaptations will be examined.
+Prerequisite: REC 110 or instructor permission.